The alarm went off at 5 am and I found that there were still things to

 The town of Siem Reap is a 'happening place' at night.
 All the tourists

 congregate in the streets and PARTY.
-Last night, Elise and I experienced a
+Last night, Elise and I

-Eat, Love,Pray.
+book (and movie) Eat, Love,Pray.
 We really had clean fun!